 - Fuel gas supply

-- In the case of a gas trip being triggered by the ESS, the GVU control unit, or the iGPR control unit, then the fuel gas supply will be automatically stopped by the activation of the DBB valves.
-In addition, under the conditions of the above gas trip being triggered, the shut-off valves on the engine side will be closed and the vent valves opened by the ESS or the iGPR control unit.
+- In case of a gas trip being triggered by the ESS, the GVU control unit, or the iGPR control unit, then the fuel gas supply is automatically stopped by the activation of the DBB valves.
+In addition, under the conditions of the above gas trip being triggered, the shut-off valves on the engine side are closed and the vent valves are opened by the ESS or the iGPR control unit.

-- The ECS closes the gas admission valves
+- The ECS closes the gas admission valves.

 - Pilot fuel supply

-- The ECS reduces the pilot fuel amount injected
+- The ECS reduces the pilot fuel amount injected.

 - Main fuel supply

-- The ECS activates the main injectors and main fuel pumps
+- The ECS activates the main injectors and main fuel pumps.

 - iCER system (if applicable)

-- The iCER system will be deactivated.
+- The iCER system is deactivated.